15% OFF YOUR FIRST ORDER

 I never had a use for the insect-repelling kind of sprays, since my doggy never gets any kinds of skin conditions.
 She has very short fur, and I also have a regular treatment that I am used to.
 However, I did have a go at a lavender spray, and the results have been great.

 My doggy may be free of skin conditions – thankfully – but she does love to roll around in, well, anything that takes her fancy.
-I found that spraying her with lavender pet spray is an optimal solution since I am not such a fan of baths.
+I found that spraying her with natural pet spray is an optimal solution since I am not such a fan of baths.
 I bathe her only several times a year, and the spray is a great intermediate solution for bad odors.

 This is especially true in the rainy season when things are all wet, dirty, and smelly all around us.
 When she walks back into the house with the scents of the neighborhood surrounding her like a cartoonish mist, I take out the spray bottle and give her a few short blasts.
 She is a small breed, so it’s good enough.